Fennel bulb is a vegetable that has a sweet taste with crunchiness that makes it refreshing when eaten raw or when used in salads or salsas.

 Indigestion: The essential oils in fennel increases the secretion of digestive juices, helping in reduction of stomach inflammation and in the absorption of nutrients from the food eaten.
 Since fennel also has anti-acidic qualities, it is used widely also as an antacid.

 Menstruation disorders: As fennel is an emmenagogue, it helps regulate the hormonal action in the female body, easing menstruation flow.
+See how to include fennel in your juice diet.

 Vision health: Fennel has unique properties that can help protect from eyes inflammation, as well as with other eye disorders which are directly or indirectly connected to muscular degeneration and aging.
 Due to the anti-oxidants and the necessary amino acids in fennel, they help rejuvenate and prevent aging.
 The juice of fennel leaves when externally applied on the eyes may help reduce eye irritations and fatigue.